4ceRT4in/TitanReborn/README.md

 - Other QOL improvements

 ---
+***Made by ShiroJR and 4cerT4in, with contributions by Globox_Z and FabCode.
-[Titan Combat](https://www.curseforge.com/minecraft/mc-mods/titan-combat 'Titan Combat') was the inspiration for this mod, which was commissioned by Zinus & ViceVice, created by ateRstones and published by TheNodop.
+[Titan Combat](https://www.curseforge.com/minecraft/mc-mods/titan-combat 'Titan Combat') was the inspiration for this mod, which was commissioned by Zinus & ViceVice, created by ateRstones and published by TheNodop.***